 It may seem that I have given up blogging for lent.
 I swear I’ll be better about posting more often once my three-year-old is in preschool next year.
-I’m not wishing him to grow up any sooner, by any means, but it has been hard juggling my full-time stay-at-home mom position while also working from home part-time on design projects as well as working part-time in the office doing book work for our feedlot.
+I’m not wishing him to grow up any sooner, by any means, but it has been hard juggling my full-time stay-at-home mom position while also working from home part-time on design projects as well as working part-time in the office at our feedlot.
 I work VERY part-time on graphic design projects (primarily because I don’t advertise my design business—to be honest, I’ve got enough on my plate).
 However, I stay pretty busy on pro-bono design work.
 You’d be amazed by how many fundraisers a small town has and how much they appreciate free labor.
 Who doesn’t appreciate free labor though, right?!

 I usually have my mom babysit when I work in the office but even grandmas have prior engagements or even enjoy a well-deserved vacation sometimes.
 A toddler can only self-entertain so long before he gets a little frustrated with his preoccupied momma.
 In return, I feel like a mediocre mom when I am torn between “mom duties” and “work duties.”
 On those kind of days, I realize how grateful I am to have my mom, who is very flexible with her schedule, as the primary babysitter for my kids so that I don’t feel so torn.
 I don’t know how other moms out there work full-time from home with babies’ and toddlers’ schedules in the mix of their work schedules.
 If not inflicted by society, mom-guilt is generally self-inflicted.